In Depth: Sagittal Brain

-Around the diencephalon are areas of gray matter that make up the limbic system.
+Around the diencephalon are areas of gray matter, uninsulated nerve fibers, that make up the limbic system.

-The limbic system helps with memory storage and retrieval.
-Because of white matter connections to the cerebral cortex, a person can draw associations between sensory information, such as a smell, and a memory.
+The limbic system helps with information processing and retrieval.
+Because of white matter connections that travel between the limbic system and the cerebral cortex, a person can draw associations between sensory information, such as a smell, and a memory.

-The limbic system is also responsible for sex drive and emotions such as happiness, sorrow, anger, fear, and affection.
+The limbic system is also responsible for human sex drive, along with emotions such as happiness, sorrow, anger, fear, and affection.